Blog

 The Replacement Procedure

 The actual replacement may vary based on the materials chosen and the complexity of the building’s architecture.
-Typically, the procedure includes the removal of the old roofing material, inspection of underlying structures, installation of new materials, and thorough cleanup.
+The process usually involves removing the old roofing material, inspecting the underlying structures, installing new materials, and cleaning up thoroughly.
 The contractor should also perform a final inspection post-installation to ensure everything is in order.

 Post-Replacement Care and Maintenance